-- Complaint to the DHS Office of Civil Rights and Civil Liberties (CRCL) by American Immigration Council, American Immigration Lawyers Association (AILA), and Women's Refugee Commission highlighting serious mental health impact of family detention on children and mothers (Jun.
+- Complaint to the DHS Office of Civil Rights and Civil Liberties (CRCL) by American Immigration Council, AILA, and Women's Refugee Commission highlighting serious mental health impact of family detention on children and mothers (Jun.
 2015)

 - Remarks on Impact of Detention on Children by University of Texas School of Social Work Dean, Luis H. Zayas (Jun.
 2015)

 - NGO press briefing following visit to Dilley, Texas, family detention camp (May 2015)

 - "Families Behind Barbed Wire," a graphic novel authored by Artesia volunteers Stephen & Clio Reese Sady